oeggy03/tp/docs/DeveloperGuide.md

     3. Other incorrect find commands to try: `find c n/has space`, `find c t/has space` that have illegal arguments.<br>
        **Expected:** Error message `Invalid command format!...` is shown in the Command Result Box.
 Planned enhancement: To show a more specific error message.
     Running the `find c t/transportation` command should result in this output in the Ui:
     ![DG_find_c.png](images/DG_find_c.png)

-#### Sorting and filtering company list
+#### Sorting company list

-1. Filtering and sorting companies based on internship dates
+1. Sorting companies by earliest interview in the range
     <div markdown="span" class="alert alert-primary">

     :bulb: **Tip:** You are encouraged to run the command `list c` in order to view all companies before running the following `sort` command,